sajjadt/sajjadt.github.io/pages/research.md

 ---
-layout: page
+layout: default
 title: Research
 comments: true
 ---

-While at UCIrvine I have led three research projects:
+While at UC Irvine I was involved in three research projects:

 #### FPGA Acceleration of Computer Vision Algorithms
 Field Programmable Gate Arrays (FPGA)s are promising solutions for meeting the computation cost of computer vision algorithms.
 However, vision algorithms are difficult to translate to FPGA bitstream efficiently.
-Even, effcient CPU implementation is often a challenging task and requires a lot of exprties.
-In this research project I implemented algorithms to translate high-level vision algorithsm described in forms of dataflows graph into efficient software and FPGA hardware impelemention.
-The result is an automatic framework that enables vision algorithm developers to quickly develop, verify and test heteregenous implementations of vision algorithms.
+Even, effcient CPU implementation is often a challenging task and requires a lot of expertise.
+In this research project I implemented primitive vision functions for FPGAs, and developed algorithms to implement high-level vision algorithms described by dataflows graphs using those primitves.
+The result is an framework that enables vision algorithm developers to quickly develop, verify and test heteregenous implementations of vision algorithms.

 Related publication: